What to Expect On Sundays

 We offer Sunday school for all ages every Sunday from 9:00AM to 9:45AM.
 All of our children (birth-6th grade) use the Gospel Project curriculum.
 “The Gospel Project for Kids immerses kids and preschoolers in the gospel through every story, theological concept, and call to mission from Genesis to Revelation.
 Ultimately, the gospel message changes everything; heart transformation can only take place when a child experiences the gospel.
 Through The Gospel Project® for Kids, kids and preschoolers will understand the Bible is not just a collection of stories, but one unified story—God’s story of redemption.”
 Our junior-high and high school students and adults use various video-based curriculum specific to their age, stage of life, and interests.
 Please click here to get more information on Sunday school.

 Some of you know this as the Lord’s Supper.
 We celebrate Communion each week near the end of our service.
 Any baptized follower of Christ is welcome to participate.
 We invite you to come to the front during this time to pick up a piece of bread and an individual cup of wine on the left, or cup of juice on the right and take it back to your seat where we will partake of the Communion elements together.
 The bread represents Christ’s body broken for our salvation.
 The wine or juice represents Christ’s bloodshed to give us life.

 During the service, we pass baskets to accept tithes and offerings.
 Our guests are under no obligation to give.
-Instead we invite guests to fill out a Communication Card (the bottom section of our bulletin inserts) and put it in the offering basket so that we can keep in touch.
+Instead we invite guests to fill out a Communication Card and put it in the offering basket so that we can keep in touch.
 An offering box is also available near the door to accept offerings and Communication Cards.
-Please make checks payable to Redeemer Church.
+If you choose to give, checks can be made payable to Redeemer Church.
 Online giving is also available here.